HL7/davinci-epdx/input/pagecontent/PDexDataPayloads.md

 The PDex IG defines four types of data payload:

-1. Member Clinical and Claims-derived History.
+1. Member Membership, Clinical and Claims-derived History.
 Referred to in this IG as the "Member Health History"
 2. Healthcare Network Directory
 3. Pharmacy Network Directory
 4. Medication Formulary

+The CMS Interoperability rule requires Health Plans to make available data they hold for a member from Jan 1, 2016 onwards.
+When data is transfered from one plan to another the receiving health plan is only obligated to share data received from another health plan in the electronic form and format it was received in.

 The Directory and Formulary data payloads are covered in their respective subsidiary PDex IGs.

 All resources available via a FHIR API endpoint **SHALL** be declared in a FHIR CapabilityStatement.

+The FHIR CapabilityStatement defines the resources and operations supported on the resources exposed via the FHIR API.
+The Read and Search Operations **SHALL** be supported for the FHIR Profiles covered in this payload section.
+The V-Read and History operations **MAY** be supported.

 ### Member Clinical and Claims-derived History